What ingredients should not be mixed with vitamin C?

 3. Vitamin C and Tranexamic Acid

-Tranexamic acid is a brightening active ingredient that targets dark spots.
-When used with vitamin C, it enhances its action on hyperpigmentation and evens out skin tone.
-For optimal effectiveness, apply your vitamin C serum first, followed by your tranexamic acid treatment.
+Tranexamic acid is a lightening active ingredient that targets pigmentation spots.
+When used with vitamin C, it reinforces its action on hyperpigmentation and evens out skin tone.
+For optimum effectiveness, apply your vitamin C serum first, followed by your tranexamic acid treatment.

 4. Vitamin C and Sun Protection

-Vitamin C protects against oxidative stress, but it is not a substitute for sunscreen .
-Combined with SPF protection , it strengthens UV protection and prevents premature skin aging.
-Always include SPF in your morning routine after your vitamin C serum.
+Vitamin C protects against oxidative stress, but is not a substitute for sunscreen.
+Combined with SPFprotection reinforces UV defense and prevents premature skin aging.
+Always include an SPF in your morning routine after your vitamin C serum.

-Which active ingredients should be avoided with vitamin C?
+Which active ingredients to avoid with vitamin C?

 1. Vitamin C and Retinol

 Retinol is a powerful anti-aging ingredient, but it can be irritating.
-Using it with vitamin C increases the risk of redness, dryness, and sensitization .
-To avoid these side effects, apply vitamin C in the morning and retinol at night .
+Using it with vitamin C increases the risk of redness, dryness and sensitization.
+To avoid these side effects, apply vitamin C in the morning and the retinol in the evening.

-AHAs, especially glycolic acid, are powerful exfoliants that can make skin more reactive.
-When used in combination with vitamin C, they increase the risk of irritation and sensitization .
-It is recommended to use vitamin C in the morning and AHAs in the evening .
+AHAs, particularly glycolic acid, are powerful exfoliants that can make skin more reactive.
+When superimposed on vitamin C, they increase the risk of risk of irritation and sensitization.
+It is advisable to use vitamin C in the morning and the AHAs in the evening.

 3. Vitamin C and Salicylic Acid (BHA)

-Salicylic acid is great for oily and blemish-prone skin, but it can be too harsh when combined with vitamin C. To avoid redness and dryness, apply these actives at different times of the day or use salicylic acid in a rinse-off cleansing gel .
+Salicylic acid is ideal for oily, blemished skin, but can be too aggressive when combined with vitamin C. To avoid redness and dryness, apply these active ingredients at different times of the day, or use salicylic acid in a gel. or use salicylic in a rinse-off Cleansing Gel.

 4. Vitamin C and Benzoyl Peroxide

-When used for acne, benzoyl peroxide can oxidize vitamin C and reduce its effectiveness .
-If you are using benzoyl peroxide, apply vitamin C in the morning and your acne treatment at night.
+When used to treat acne, benzoyl peroxide can oxidize vitamin C and reduce its efficacy.
+If you're taking a benzoyl peroxide-based treatment, apply vitamin C in the morning and your acne treatment in the evening.

-Too much vitamin C can have the opposite effect of what you want and become pro-oxidant , causing sensitivity and inflammation .
-It's best to opt for a single, well-formulated vitamin C serum , followed by a complementary treatment such as a moisturizer or sunscreen.
+Excess vitamin C can have the opposite effect and become pro-oxidantcausing sensitivity and inflammation.
+It is preferable to opt for a single, well-formulated vitamin C serumfollowed by a complementary treatment such as a moisturizer or sunscreen.

 Conclusion

-Vitamin C is a powerful but tricky ingredient to combine.
-To avoid irritation and maximize its benefits, combine it with gentle active ingredients like hyaluronic acid or niacinamide , and avoid blending with harsh exfoliants.
-By sticking to these combinations, you'll optimize your skincare routine for radiant, healthy skin.
+Vitamin C is a powerful yet delicate ingredient to combine.
+To avoid irritation and maximize its benefits, combine it with gentle active ingredients such as hyaluronic acid or niacinamideand avoid mixing with overly aggressive exfoliants.
+By respecting these associations, you'll optimize your skincare routine for radiant, healthy skin.